johannessiedersberger/smartcity-project/README.md

 ## Description
 Web Application that offers detailed learning material about e-mobility, clean-tech and smart-cities.
 Features:
--Learning material for self-driving cars
+- Learning material for self-driving cars
--Learning material for e-mobility
+- Learning material for e-mobility
--Survey to collect consumer data and to create an ecological foodprint -Data Visualization of the survey results
+- Survey to collect consumer data and to create an ecological foodprint
+- Data Visualization of the survey results

 ---------------